 Main Finding

-AI integration across planning, execution, and performance-management functions significantly improves supply chain outcomes (forecast accuracy, operational efficiency, responsiveness, and overall performance).
-AI-enabled execution is the strongest direct predictor of performance, while AI-enabled performance management mediates the effect of AI-enabled planning on operational outcomes.
-Holistic, ecosystem-level AI integration yields larger gains than isolated deployments.
+Integrated AI across supply-chain planning, execution, and performance-management functions substantially improves supply-chain performance — increasing forecasting accuracy, operational efficiency, responsiveness, and overall outcomes.
+AI-enabled execution is the strongest direct predictor of performance, while AI-enabled performance management (dashboards, KPI tracking) partially mediates the link between AI-enabled planning and operational results.
+Holistic, ecosystem-level AI integration delivers larger gains than isolated point solutions, but benefits depend on data readiness, governance, and workforce preparedness.

 Key Points